top of page

 • Computer hardware or software (must not exceed 10 percent of the total amount transferred to the child’s account that year).

 • Meals provided by private school.
+PCCS is reviewing catering vendor options.

 • Private school students: Approximately $10,800 (full tuition at PCCS can be covered easily)

 • Students with a private school IEP ON FILE WITH THE TEA by the end of the application period: Up to $30,000.
-IMPORTANT: If you have an IEP (or a PCCS PEP), you must get this ON FILE WITH YOUR LOCAL ISD to be eligible for this larger sum of money and priority consideration for funds

 • Students must be enrolled at PCCS to receive funds.
-At least 25% of approved funding available July 1st...so register Feb.
-4 to be in the 1st round!

-PCCS, as a school that serves many middle to lower middle income families, continues to pray that those families who qualify will receive funds for tuition for the 2025-26 school term.
+PCCS, as a school that serves many middle to lower middle income families, continues to pray that those families who qualify will receive funds for tuition for the upcoming school term.
 Parent must be able to confirm enrollment at PCCS to receive funds.

 bottom of page